waelelsafty07/JavaScript-capstone-project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse community for this opportunity to learn new things.
+We would like to thank the Microverse community for this opportunity to become software developers.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>